Emixam23/XamarinByEmixam23/Detailed Part/Controls/ButtonProject/README.md

 I coded/developed one `Renderer` by platform, each renderer is available in Project/TARGET_PLATFORM/CustomRenderer directory.

-**Note :** When you're copying my code, don't forget the `[assembly: ExportRenderer(typeof(CustomMap), typeof(CustomMapRenderer))]` on the top of each CustomRenderer declaration.
+**Note :** When you're copying my code, don't forget the `[assembly: ExportRenderer(typeof(CustomButton), typeof(CustomButtonRenderer))]` on the top of each CustomRenderer declaration.
 If you don't refer it in assembly, then nothing will happens !

 ----